-When it comes to online banking, Radius Bank has been making a splash over the last few years.
+When it comes to online banking, LendingClub has been making a splash over the last few years.
 They have been focused on offering top-notch online checking options, and recently started offering really competitive online business banking products.

-However, Radius Bank is an online and app-based bank.
+However, LendingClub Bank is an online and app-based bank that was previously known as Radius Bank.
 This could work well for you, but it may not be suited for everyone.

-Learn more if Radius Bank is right for you in our Radius Bank review below!
+Learn more if LendingClub Checking is right for you in our LendingClub Bank review below!

 - Competitive online banking products (and app-based products)